Trump Releases Prisoners Sentenced to Life Under Biden 1994 Crime Bill

-Just before departing the Capitol on Wednesday, President Donald Trump signed the release of seven prisoners serving life sentences for marijuana charges.
+Just before departing the Capitol on Wednesday, President Donald Trump signed the release of seven prisoners serving sentences for marijuana charges.

-Pelletier lost the use of his legs as a child, and has struggled — especially during the ongoing COVID-19 pandemic.
+Pelletier lost the use of his legs as a child and has struggled — especially during the ongoing COVID-19 pandemic.
 “I don’t have much strength in my arms due to lack of physical therapy,” Pelletier explained, “so the prison staff hired another prisoner to push me around the compound.
 He died from COVID.”

 Despite also suffering from type-2 diabetes, Pelletier survived the novel coronavirus.
 He said that his petition has been waiting since its submission “during the Obama clemency project, but was never ruled on.”
 But even before finally being freed, Pelletier was optimistic.
 “I honestly believe President Trump will be the man who will end this nightmare and reunite me with my family,” he said.